Critical Gaussian multiplicative chaos: Convergence of the derivative martingale: Introduction

 Roughly speaking, the derivative martingale is defined as (recall that $\gamma=\sqrt{2d}$ is the critical value)

-Here we have differentiated the measure $M_\gamma$ in \eqref{measintro} with respect to the parameter $\gamma$ to obtain the above expression \eqref{derivintro}.
-Note that this is the same as \eqref{measintro} except for the factor $\bigl(\gamma\E[X^2(x)]-X(x)\bigr)$.
-To give the reader some intuition, we remark that we will ultimately see that the main contributions to $M'(A)$ come from locations $x$ where this factor is positive but relatively close to zero (on the order of $\sqrt{\mathbb E[X^2(x)]}$) which correspond to locations $x$ where $X(x)$ is nearly maximal.
-Indeed, in what follows, the reader may occasionally wish to forget the derivative interpretation of \eqref{derivintro} and simply view $\bigl(\gamma\E[X^2(x)]-X(x)\bigr)$ as the factor by which one rescales \eqref{measintro} in order to ensure that one obtains a non-trivial measure (instead of zero) when using the standard limiting procedure.
+Here we have differentiated the measure $M^\gamma$ in~(\ref{measintro}) with respect to the parameter~$\gamma$ to obtain the above expression (\ref{derivintro}).
+Note that this is the same as~(\ref{measintro}) except for the factor $ (\gamma \mathbb E [X^2(x)]-X(x) )$.
+To give the reader some intuition, we remark that we will ultimately see that the main contributions to $M'(A)$ come from locations $x$ where this factor is positive but relatively close to zero (on the order of $\sqrt {\mathbb E[X^2(x)]}$) which correspond to locations $x$ where $X(x)$ is nearly maximal.
+Indeed, in what follows, the reader may occasionally wish to forget the derivative interpretation of~(\ref{derivintro}) and simply view $ (\gamma \mathbb E [X^2(x)]-X(x) )$ as the factor by which one rescales~(\ref{measintro}) in order to ensure that one obtains a nontrivial measure (instead of zero) when using the standard limiting procedure.

-In a sense, the measures $M_\gamma$ \eqref{measintro} become more concentrated as $\gamma^2$ approaches $2d$.
-(They assign full measure to a set of Hausdorff dimension $d-\gamma^2/2$, which tends to zero as $\gamma^2 \to 2d$.)
-It is therefore natural to wonder how concentrated the $\gamma^2 = 2d$ measure will be.
+In a sense, the measures $M^\gamma$ in~(\ref{measintro}) become more concentrated as $\gamma^2$ approaches~$2d$.
+(They assign full measure to a set of Hausdorff dimension $d-\gamma^2/2$, which tends to zero as $\gamma^2 \to2d$.)
+It is therefore natural to wonder how concentrated the $\gamma^2 = 2d$ measure will be (see Figure~\ref{fig1} for a simulation of the landscape).
 In particular, it is natural to wonder whether it possesses \textit{atoms} (in which case it could in principle assign full measure to a countable set).
 In our context, we will answer \textit{in the negative}.
 At the time we posted the first version of this manuscript online, this question was open in the context of discrete models as well as continuous models.
-However, a proof of the non-atomicity of the discrete cascade measures was posted very shortly afterward in \cite{BKNSW}, which uses a method independent of our proof.
+However, a proof of the nonatomicity of the discrete cascade measures was posted very shortly afterward in \cite{BKNSW}, which uses a method independent of our proof.
 Since our proof is based on a continuous version of the spine decomposition, as developed in the context of branching random walks, we expect that it can be adapted to these other models as well.